bkumar28/flask_jwt_todo/README.md

 # Simple todo flask-restful app for jwt login authentication
 This is small todo jwt login authentication app. it allows the user to Signup, Reset password, Login and Logout.
-The user also add new user after login, get list of user, update user and delete user.
+The user also perform crud operation after login like add new user, get list of user, update user and delete user.

 # Requirements